Beneficial Cargo Owner (BCO)

 Importance of Billable Weight

-Surprisingly, however, billable weight also aids in reducing shipping costs and improves your packaging options.
+Billable weight also reduces shipping costs and improves your packaging options.
 One way to do so is by evaluating your packaging options and being more intentional.
 Using ships in their container packaging makes it possible to cut costs.
 It means shipping a commodity in the exact container or manner of packaging that it left the store of purchase.
 Finally, employ poly mailers instead of boxes during shipping since they occupy less space and are lightweight.

 The Essentials to Understanding Freight Shipping